Pri-1902/Netflix_data_analysis/README.md

 # Netflix_data_analysis
 This project explores a Netflix Movies and TV Shows dataset sourced from Kaggle, containing approximately 3,000 entries across 7 features.
 The focus is on performing exploratory data analysis (EDA) to uncover insights into the distribution of genres, content ratings, and visualize emerging trends over time.

+# About Netflix
+Netflix is a global streaming service that offers a vast library of movies, TV shows, and games, accessible on various devices with a single monthly subscription.
+It provides unlimited viewing on any internet-connected screen, without commitments, and is available in numerous languages and regions.

 # **Introduction**
 This project analyzes a Netflix Movies and TV Shows dataset obtained from Kaggle, comprising around 3,000 records across 7 attributes.
 The primary objective is to perform exploratory data analysis (EDA) to gain insights into the distribution of genres, content ratings, and identify trends over time.